Zylann/godot_voxel/doc/source/module_development.md

 Tests
 -------

 Tests are not mandatory, but if there is time to make new ones, it's good to have.

-The module recently includes a `tests/` folder, which contains unit tests.
-At time of writing, there are very few of them, and I still don't write new ones often.
-As a game developer, writing unit tests for everything isn't part of my habits, but I recognize that for a module like this one, it is always better to have some if a feature can be easily tested.
-It even helped fix a few bugs already.
+Full coverage isn't really a goal, but it's useful when troubleshooting some bugs and ensuring they don't come back.

+### Internal tests

+The module contains internal tests in the `tests/` folder.
 No test framework is used at the moment, instead they just run by either printing an error when they fail or not.

-In Godot 4 the Doctest framework is used, so we may see if we can migrate to that later.
+Tests will only be compiled if `voxel_tests=yes` is passed as parameter to the SCons command line.
+Tests will run on startup if `--run_voxel_tests` is passed as command line parameter when launching Godot.

 Threads